-Keiretsu is a Japanese word.
-It refers to the modern formation of major firms found in Japan, which normally leads to the categorization of businesses that acquire stock and merge with other firms to conduct the same projects.
+Keiretsu is a Japanese word referring to the modern formation of major firms in Japan.
+These are generally businesses that acquire stock and merge with other firms to conduct the same projects.

 Major firms in Japan were managed by families that were very powerful.
-At a time when the United States of America took over Japan and reviewed their body of laws after the World War II period, the government of U.S came up with ways through which they could subject some families under control.
-This in return, portrayed the United States of America not only as undemocratic but also as monopolistic.
-This is what marked the formation of Keiretsus which composed of a small group of Japanese companies.
+At a time when the United States of America took over Japan and reviewed its body of laws after the World War II period, the US Government came up with ways through which they keep these families in control.
+This portrayed the United States as undemocratic and monopolistic.
+This is what marked the formation of Keiretsus which is composed of a small group of Japanese companies.
 These companies at some point share similar names.

 Keiretsus is still reflected in key aspects of the Japanese economy.
 For instance, every one of the six-car firms in Japan is a member of at least one of the major six keiretsus.
 The same is true in the case of electronic firms in Japan.

 Keirestsus are the major suppliers of products around the globe.
 One of the famous distributors is Mitsubishi which was at one point responsible for the manufacturing of A6M Zero aircraft that were used to fight during World War II.
 The current keiretsu has the Bank of Tokyo-Mitsubishi representing it at the top.
 Mitsubishi Trust and Banking and Mitsubishi Motors are also major parties, followed by Meiji Mutual Life Insurance Company that gives insurance to all the participants of keiretsu.
 Mitsubishi Shoji is the trading firm representing Mitsubishi keiretsu.

 Much as firms belonging to keiretsu work in separate industries, they normally assist each other and perform as business associates in other regions.